composable-logs/mlflow/README.md

 The contributions in this repo copyright Matias Dahl 2022 are also released under the Apache 2 license.

 The intent is that the original MLFlow codebase and modifications can be combined and released and distributed under the terms of the Apache 2 license.

+---

+Please note that the Python package linked above contains compiled assets covered by various licenses.